-Tips to Keep Your Home Secure While on Vacation
+Tips to Keep Your Home Secure Over the Holidays

 After all the months of saving up and planning, you are finally off for your dream destination.
 You should enjoy your much-deserved vacation, but homeowners also need to think about how to protect their home while they’re away.
 It would be sad to come home from your travels to find your house burglarized.

 Unfortunately, burglaries occur often in cities around Pennsylvania.
 Homeowners need to be on their guard, especially during the summer when robbers are more active.
-But what can you do to safeguard your home while you’re away on vacation?
+But what can you do to safeguard your home while you’re away over the holidays?

 Summer should be full of road trips, long days at the beach, seeing new sites and visiting old friends.
-The last thing you want to worry about while you’re relaxing on vacation is home security.
+The last thing you want to worry about while you’re relaxing with your family is home security.
 Nowadays, keeping your house safe isn’t as simple as just locking the doors.
 Don’t leave for vacation without going through this checklist to protect your property from burglars while you’re gone.

 Make it Look Like Someone is Home

 Deter thieves by putting some lights and TVs on timers.
 You can set them to turn on and off at different times during the night and days of the week.
-If you have smart home automation, you can program a schedule while you’re gone on vacation.
+If you have smart home automation, you can program a schedule while you’re gone for the holidays.

 Keep the Property Tidy